All Episodes

 We never had stress tests before.

-When the banks perform or have these stress tests performed on them, And they don't show up as as uh as strong and as healthy as Obama would like, then he's just gonna possess them.
+When the banks perform or have these stress tests performed on them and they don't show up as strong and as healthy as Obama would like, then he's just going to possess them.

-It's a this is uh Wall Street Journal has a great piece today uh that this is backdoor nationalization.
+Wall Street Journal has a great piece today that this is backdoor nationalization.

 Backdoor nationalization will make Obama the owner of the financial system.